GaloisInc/cryptol/README.md

 ## Prerequisites

-Cryptol is developed using GHC 7.8.4 and cabal-install 1.22.
-The easiest way to get the correct versions is to follow the instructions on the
-[haskell.org downloads page](https://www.haskell.org/downloads).
+Cryptol is developed using GHC 7.10.2 and cabal-install 1.22, though it is still tested with the previous major version of GHC.
+The easiest way to get the correct versions is to follow the instructions on the [haskell.org downloads page](https://www.haskell.org/downloads).

 Some supporting non-Haskell libraries are required to build